 - The selection of optional subjects at GCSE is one of the most exciting and important moments in any student's secondary education. - We aim to ensure that the information and guidance provided will support your child in exploring what options are right for them.
-Their informed choices will lead to them fulfilling their potential and flourishing in the future. - This booklet will provide you with information about the curriculum choices for students from September 2023.
+Their informed choices will lead to them fulfilling their potential and flourishing in the future. - This booklet will provide you with information about the curriculum choices for students from September 2024.
 Some general information about qualifications is provided that is appropriate for this age group.
-Specific details about the courses we offer is also given. - The Options Evening on Thursday 9th February will give you and your son/daughter the opportunity to see the range of opportunities that are available to students and speak to the various subject staff about particular subjects.
-To maxamise time for this, we will conduct a virtual presentation the evening before on Wednesday 8th Feburary (at 7pm) to give further information about the Options process.
-These will be recorded so they can then be viewed at any time. - Taster lessons in certain subject areas will take place after February half term to further support the opitions process along with careers advice and guidance in tutor time and PHSE. - Your child/ren options forms will need to be completed online (Options Online) using the SIMs Parent App.
+Specific details about the courses we offer is also given. - The Options Evening on Thursday 29th February will give you and your son/daughter the opportunity to see the range of opportunities that are available to students and speak to the various subject staff about particular subjects.
+To maximise time for this, the Academy will conduct a virtual presentation the evening before on Wednesday 28th February (at 7pm) to give further information about the Options process.
+These will be recorded so they can then be viewed at any time. - Your child/ren options forms will need to be completed online (Options Online) using the SIMs Parent App.
 If for any reason you have technical difficulties which means this is not possible then a paper form should be submitted.
-Please complete these forms by Friday 10th March. - Beginning on 19th March, you and your child/ren will have a personalised interview with a member of the Academy Leadership Team in which their provisional option choices, career progression and learning pathways will be discussed and agreed. - Students will receive final confirmation of their Key Stage 4 (Year 9) programme of study by the end of May.
+Please complete these choices by Friday 15th March. - Throughout this process, the Academy will be conducting a quality assurance review.
+This may mean you are invited to attend a meeting with a member of the leadership team to review provisional option choices, career progression and learning pathways to best suit your child/ren. - Students will receive final confirmation of their Key Stage 4 (Year 9) programme of study by the end of May.